grithin/phpdb/README.md

 ```

 ### Optional Use
 There are a variety of ways you can present your SQL.
-Db suports
+Db supports
 -	prepared statements
 -	plain txt
 -	query array and positional arguments `($table, $query, $select)`